 5-6.
 The NEF generates AApF specific key from KAKMA and responds back to AApF with the AApF key and its lifetime.

-Editor's Note: Derivation of KAKMA and associated Key Identifier, and AApF specific key are FFS
+NOTE 2: Derivation of KAKMA and associated Key Identifier, and AApF specific key (including whether additional information regarding the AF is required for deriving AApF specific key) are not detailed in this solution, which could be designed during the normative work.

 Since AKMA keys are based on KAUSF from primary authentication run, the AKMA keys can only be refreshed by running a fresh primary authentication.
 This implies that the AKMA key lifetime(s) are higher than the time interval between primary authentication runs.

 5.23.3 Evaluation